More seats and restrooms to be added at riverside village amphitheater in North Augusta

-NORTH AUGUSTA, SC (WJBF)- During Monday’s city council meeting council members discussed where they are with expanding the amphitheater in riverside village.
+NORTH AUGUSTA, S.C.
+(WJBF)- During Monday’s city council meeting, North Augusta council members discussed where they are with expanding the amphitheater in Riverside Village.

 The city is looking to add more restrooms and seats.